ComLangDevelopment/WG-Papers/Embedded/03-EmbeddedOperations.md

 A *simple-majority* shall be defined as a number of members of the working group which exceeds half of the number of members in attendence of the meeting.
 A *two-thirds majority* shall be defined as the number of members which is equal to or exceeds two-thirds of the number of members in attendence.

-The quorum for any meeting shall be lesser of two-thirds of the membership of the working group and 20 members, or any other number proportional to the membership which the Core Working Group may see fit to impose.
+The quorum for any meeting shall be the lesser of two-thirds of the membership of the working group and 20 members, or any other number proportional to the membership which the Core Working Group may see fit to impose.
 If the number of members present in a meeting is less than the quorum, the meeting shall not progress, and may be rescheduled at the descresion of the Working Group Chair.
 If, by members attending the meeting leaving it for any reason, a quorum is lost, the Working Group shall conduct no further business other than adjourning the meeting.